cheops-workshop/cheops-workshop.github.io/index.md

 - Cloud, parallel and distributed file/storage systems
   - Network challenges, such as scalability, QoS and partitionability
 - Approaches for low-latency and heterogeneous storage systems
-  - Such as SCM and NVRAM combined with HDDs
+- Non-volatile memory technology and integration
 - Metadata management
 - Machine Learning and AI
   - Storage requirements of ML and AI applications